 The 2020 global health pandemic has created a crisis of confidence in air travel.
 Passengers are increasingly concerned about the measures airlines and airports are taking to ensure their safety.
 Travelers want to feel as safe as possible in this ‘new normal’.
 Their confidence in the industry’s ability to provide a safe end-to-end travel experience is key to a post COVID-19 recovery.
 It is up to us in the aviation industry to re-stimulate their confidence.

 From check-in to baggage claim, airports and airlines are forced to rethink their operations to make travelers feel safe again.
 In response to the pressures felt by the aviation industry, vendors are lining up to provide quick-fix, one-size-fits-all solutions.

 Most of the baggage handling community supports UV-C as the leading disinfection method.
 UV-C is a type of short-wavelength ultraviolet light, with wavelengths of between 200 to 280 nanometers (as shown in figure 1).
-The proper application of UV-C light has been proven to eliminate up to 99.9% of bacteria and viruses.
+The proper application of UV-C light has been proven to eliminate 99.9% of bacteria and viruses.

 UV-C is an effective method for the disinfection of baggage.
 However, the technology by itself doesn’t offer a complete end-to-end health and safety solution for airports.
 Alternative solutions propose installing UV-C tunnels just downstream of the EDS machines, however this approach may not be appropriate for all airports.

 The importance of flexibility

 As a global leader in airport systems, Vanderlande has been actively engaged in the research and development of baggage disinfection solutions.
 In doing so, we have analyzed the processes surrounding the passenger and baggage journey.